 - The larger one is simply referred to as the gear.

-A gear is different from a pulley.
+Gear is different from a pulley.
 Gear is a round wheel which has teeth that mesh with other gear teeth, allowing the force to be fully transferred without slippage.

 To overcome the problem slippage as in belt drives, gear is used which produce a positive drive with uniform angular velocity.
 When two or more gears mesh together the arrangement is called a gear set or a gear train.

-Calculation of Gear Ratio
+Gear Ratio Calculation

 For example, pinion with 18 teeth is mounted on a motor shaft and is meshed with a larger gear that has 54 teeth.

 During operation, the pinion makes three complete revolutions for every single revolution of the larger gear.